platformsh/platformsh-docs/src/configuration/services/varnish.md

 * vsthrottle
 * xkey

-To use in your VCL simply add an import such as:
+To use in your VCL, add an import such as:
 ```
 import xkey;
 ```